IBM/CAST/docs/source/cast-big-data/data-aggregators.rst

 .. code-block:: javascript

-    # type helps define the index in Logstash ingestion
+    # type helps define the index in logstash ingestion
     # data isolates column names to prevent collisions with any logstash enrichment.
     { "type": "db-<table-name>", "data": { <table-row-contents>} }

+:type: The table in the database, converted to index in default configuration.
+:data: Encapsulates the row data.

 CAST recommends the use of a cron job to run this archival.
 The following sample runs every five minutes, gathers up to 100 unarchived records from the csmdb tables, then appends the JSON